hgshah/CMPUT404F22/docs/remote_teams_onboarding.md

 We call your endpoint using the remote_username and remote_password fields! :D

-(Yeah, I know, we don't have the POST set up yet for remote-nodes T.T)
+(Yeah, I know, we don't have the POST set up yet for remote-nodes so you'll have to give us your password...
+T.T)